Rùm: Depopulation

 In keeping with the Highland Clearances that had swept Scotland since the 1750s, in 1825 the inhabitants of Rùm (then numbering some 450 people) were given a year's notice to quit.
 The inhabitants of Rùm had simply been tenant farmers, paying rent to the laird; they owned neither the land they worked, nor the houses in which they lived.
 On 11 July 1826, about 300 of the inhabitants boarded two overcrowded ships bound for Cape Breton in Nova Scotia.
 The laird, and Dr Lachlan, paid for their journey.
 The remaining population followed in 1827.
 Similar evictions happened all over the gaelic-speaking parts of Scotland, and collectively became known as the Highland Clearances.
 Harris was the largest settlement in the 18th century, which was cleared.
 It had 37 buildings.

 In 1827, when giving evidence to a government select committee on emigration, an agent of the laird was asked "And were the people willing to go?"; "Some of them", came the reply, "Others were not very willing, they did not like to leave the land of their ancestors".
 Years later an eyewitness, a local shepherd, was more florid in his description of the events: "The people of the island were carried off in one mass, for ever, from the sea-girt spot where they were born and bred...
 The wild outcries of the men and heart-breaking wails of the women and children filled all the air between the mountainous shore of the bay".

-Dr Lachlan turned Rùm into a sheep farm, with its population replaced by some 8,000 blackface sheep.
+Lachlan turned Rùm into a sheep farm, with its population replaced by some 8,000 blackface sheep.
 So total had been the clearance that he was forced to import families to the island to act as shepherds.
 However, the prosperity elsewhere in the UK led to traditional staples like mutton and wool being of less interest to consumers, and their price fell.
 In 1839 the price of mutton fell dramatically, bankrupting Dr Lachlan, and forcing him to leave.
-Ironically, in the words of one of the emigrees, Dr Lachlan, "the Curse and Scourge of the Highland Crofters" was now "much worse off than the comfortable people he turned out of Rùm 13 years previously".
+Ironically, in the words of one of the émigrées, Dr Lachlan, "the Curse and Scourge of the Highland Crofters [was now] much worse off than the comfortable people he turned out of Rùm 13 years previously".

 In 1844 the visiting geologist, Hugh Miller, wrote:

 The single sheep farmer who had occupied the holdings of so many had been unfortunate in his speculations, and had left the island: the proprietor, his landlord seemed to have been as little fortunate as his tenant, for the island itself was in the market; and a report went current at the time that it was on the eve of being purchased by some wealthy Englishman, who purposed converting it into a deer forest.
 How strange a cycle!